Neurons vs webcam eye-tracking

 By contrast, when we look at our predictive algorithm, it clearly demonstrates that it can track expected visual attention:

-The Predict machine learning algorithm clearly demonstrates where the expected attention should be.
+The Neurons machine learning algorithm clearly demonstrates where the expected attention should be.
 This also reflects what happens during eye-tracking results to this and other types of stimuli.

 Taken together, these results clearly show that webcam eye-tracking still has a long way to go.
 It's a simple demo that clearly shows that more work is needed before business decisions can be based on this method.

-This also shows the power of attention prediction models such as both Predict's new AI algorithm and the present visual salience algorithm.
+This also shows the power of attention prediction models such as both Neurons' new AI algorithm and the present visual salience algorithm.
 Both clearly demonstrate good visual prediction capabilities.

 Moreover, using an automatic method has several other advantages, such as: